craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Economics of Tetrimoc's Desert.md

 Goats milk!
 Some city folk can get imported Cow Cheese, but its rare.
 So is nuts milk, we just dont get a lot of dairy tbh.

 #### Grain
-Nearly only corn, some folks can get
+Nearly only corn, some folks can get light grains in the wetter areas, but we get to sell that, so we eat corn.

 #### Fruit
 Cactus!
+Oranges, lemons, limes, cherries, berries, bananas, and coconuts.

 #### Vegetable
+We import cheap mushrooms & potatoes, but we can grow corn, carrots, and sometimes tomatoes.

 #### Spice and Oil
 Rosemary, Lavender, Oregano,

 Olives and Almonds grow on the West bank of the [[Alvalini River]].

 #### Delicacy
+Chevron & Fruit salad.

 ### Vices
 What do people do for *fun*?